-In 2009, I was in peak health but after 16 years of having fun in the middle of the triathlon pack, I became burned out on weekly training schedules and took the next half decade off except for some random running, hiking, and skiing.
-It was an enjoyable break, but I’ve added more than a few pounds and have picked up too many lifestyle habits of the sedentary.
+In 2009 I was in peak health, but after 16 years of having fun in the middle of the triathlon pack, I became burned out on weekly training schedules and took the next half decade off except for some random running, hiking, and skiing.
+It was an enjoyable break, but I have added more than a few pounds and have picked up too many lifestyle habits of the sedentary.

 It’s time to get back on the saddle: drop the fat, rebuild my fitness and along the journey, put in place long-term healthy habits.